 Premarital counseling is a time for partners to engage on a deeper level about strategies for healthy communication, as well as issues that may come up later in their marriage.

-Expectations Around Marriage
+1. Discuss Expectations Around Marriage

 Another important expectation is the roles of partners during marriage.
 Will they have an egalitarian marriage?
 Or a traditional one?
 What are their expectations around work, career, and parenting?
 Couples need to have these crucial conversations to go into marriage with realistic expectations.

-Values and Needs
+4. Discuss Values & Needs

-These statements might be something like: “it doesn’t matter which one of us makes more money since it’s all ours anyway.”
-Or, “those who are paying should have the final approval for the wedding plans.”
+These statements might be something like: “It doesn’t matter which one of us makes more money since it’s all ours anyway.”
+Or, “Those who are paying should have the final approval for the wedding plans.”
 Partners would talk openly and discuss those statements.

-Family of Origin Patterns
+5. Explore Family of Origin Patterns